 Keeping the arm raised.
 Raising the arm above the level of the heart when possible lets gravity help drain the fluid.

 Massage therapy.
-Massage by someone trained in lymphedema can help move fluid out of the swollen area.
+Massage by someone trained in lymphedema treatment can help move fluid out of the swollen area.

-Not wear nightgowns or clothing with elastic cuffs or tight bands.
+Don't wear nightgowns or clothing with elastic cuffs or tight bands.

 Carry your handbag or heavy packages with the unaffected arm.

 Be very careful and use a clean razor when shaving underarms.